Automattic/maintenance-mode-wp/readme.txt

 == Changelog ==

+= 0.2.2 =
+* Stop returning a 503 to Jetpack requests to prevent broken connection verification

 = 0.2.1 =
 * Stop returning a 503 to Nagios on WPCom and VipGo to prevent alerting as a server error